Top 10 Team Building Problem Solving Activities

 Instructions

-• Give each team a list of items they need to find out along with certain clues.
+• Give each group a list of items they need to find out along with certain clues.

 • Set a time limit for the activity.

-• Now, the team members should search for the items based on the clues given and get back within the allowed time limit.
+• Now, the group members should search for the items based on the clues given and get back within the allowed time limit.

 #8.
 Spider’s Web